blahami2/routing-cmd/README.md

 ### 1.2 ###
 - Switched to directed graphs
 - CHANGE: provide file input path and file name (see config.xml), also possible to specify path viewer
+    - NONE - no viewer
     - JXMAPVIEWER - default viewer
     - GRAPHSTREAM - new graph viewer, no tiles, movable nodes (for crossroad expansion examination)